KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Essentials.md

 You can use the context to affect the keyboard.
 For instance, setting the ``KeyboardContext/locale`` will automatically update the ``SystemKeyboard``.

-KeyboardKit automatically creates an instance of this class and binds it to ``KeyboardInputViewController/state``, then syncs it with the controller whenever needed.
+KeyboardKit automatically creates an instance of this class and registers it with ``KeyboardInputViewController/state``, then syncs it with the controller whenever needed.